 Whether you’ve been online dating for what feels like forever or are totally new to the search for love — or a date — online, there’s no denying dating apps are growing in popularity.
-In these strange, uncertain times, searching for your significant other, online speed dating, or simply connecting with locals you may not have encountered yet through dating apps have become normal everyday activities.
+In these strange, uncertain times, searching for your significant other, online speed dating, or simply connecting with locals you may not have encountered yet through dating apps have become commonplace activities.
 But with so many dating apps around to choose from, each offering unique and exclusive features, how do you know which one will help you find The One?

 Getting started with dating apps